- Central Uganda Destinations

-Day Ten: Virunga Hike
+Day 10: Virunga Hike

 In the morning after breakfast, head to Mgahinga park headquarters for briefing prior to starting the short hike to one of the virunga ranges.
 But you go with your parked lunch.
 There are three extinct volcanoes for physically fit hikers i.e. Mt Muhabura-4127m, Mt.
 Sabinyo-3669m and Gahinga-3474m (Choose either of the three for a short hike.
 Dinner and overnight at Heritage Guest House / Kisoro Travelers Rest Hotel.

-Day Eleven: Transfer to Lake Mburo NP,
+Day 11: Transfer to Lake Mburo National Park,

-Day Twelve: Game Drive, Return to Kampala.
+Day 12: Game Drive, Return to Kampala.